 This course is designed to provide students with skills in electrocardiograph and phlebotomy at the aide level.
-Students will also complete a clinical rotation in the major allied health areas listed above.
+Students will also complete a clinical rotation

 MEA 0580 - Advanced Allied Heath Assistant, 100 hours

 In this course students will participate in clinical rotations in the major allied health areas.